mannodermaus/android-junit5/README.md

 ![Logo](.images/logo.png)

-A Gradle plugin that allows for the execution of [JUnit 5][junit5gh] tests in Android environments using **Android Gradle Plugin 3.0.0 or later.**
+A Gradle plugin that allows for the execution of [JUnit 5][junit5gh] tests in Android environments using **Android Gradle Plugin 3.2.0 or later.**

-## Why a separate plugin?

-The JUnit Platform team provides a Gradle plugin for running JUnit 5 on the JVM.
-However, that plugin is tailored to the needs of a "purely Java" application, and doesn't work in the context of the multi-variant world that we live in on Android.
-As a result, `android-junit5` was born.
+## How?

-This plugin configures a `junitPlatformTest` task for each registered build variant of a project.
+This plugin configures the unit test tasks for each build variant of a project to run on the JUnit Platform.
+Furthermore, it provides additional configuration options for these tests [through a DSL][wiki-dsl] attached to `android.testOptions`.
-Furthermore, it automatically attaches both the Jupiter & Vintage Engines during the execution phase of your tests as well, so there's very little configuration necessary to get your project up-and-running on the JUnit Platform.

 Instructions on how to write JUnit 5 tests can be found [in their User Guide][junit5ug].
 Furthermore, this repository provides a small showcase of the functionality provided by JUnit 5 [here][sampletests].